 Under Florida law, providing alcohol to minors is a crime.
 However, the crime doesn't just apply to private citizens buying or giving alcohol to underage drinkers.
 People who knowingly or unknowingly sell or serve alcohol to minors in Florida could be facing serious consequences under the law.
 The police regularly make arrests for selling alcohol to minors by conducting compliance checks.

-In a compliance check, a police officer is testing local vendors of alcohol to ensure that they are complying with state law that prohibits the sale of alcohol to a minor under the age of 21.
-They will do this with the help of a teen recruit who approaches a clerk, waiter, or bartender, etc. and asks for a drink.
-If the clerk does not ask for identification, if they sell the alcohol even after they know the teen's age, or if they give into a bribe, then they will face serious legal trouble.
-What happens when someone fails a compliance check?
-At whatever point someone is charged with serving, giving, or selling an alcoholic beverage to someone younger than 21 years old, here are some of the penalties that could be faced:
+In a compliance check, police officers will inspect local alcohol vendors to ensure that they are complying with Florida statutes on serving or selling alcohols to a minor or an adult under 21.
+Police will do this with the help of a teen recruit who approaches a clerk, waiter, bartender, or any other vendor, to ask for a drink.
+If the clerk does not ask for identification, if they sell the alcohol even after they know the teen's age, or if they accept a bribe, they will face serious legal trouble.

 The Consequences of Selling Alcohol to Minors or Adults Under 21

 What happens when a vendor fails a compliance check?
 At whatever point someone is charged with serving, giving, or selling an alcoholic beverage to a minor or underage customer, they could be facing misdemeanor charges and subject to jail time.
 A first-time offense for selling alcohol to a minor in Florida could yield a second degree misdemeanor charge.
 Consequences for serving minors alcohol could include up to 60 days in jail and as much as $500 in fines.

 It is also possible the offender will face penalties from the Department of Highway Safety and Motor Vehicles as well.
 Someone convicted of giving alcohol to a minor could face driver's license suspension or revocation.